CIBC Mortgage Rates

 What does CIBC stand for?

-CIBC stands for the Canadian Imperial Bank of Commerce.
+CIBC stands for the Canadian Imperial Bank of Commerce (find out more about its name, origins and business model here).

 Can I get pre-approved for a mortgage with CIBC?